How to calculate a property’s current market value

 • Cap rate: Divide the NOI by the market value of similar investment properties to get an idea of return on investment.

-• Cost approach: (Using the cost of the rehab labor and materials to value a property, begging with the base value)
+• Cost approach: Using the cost of the rehab labor and materials to value a property, beginning with the base value.

 Conclusion

 The current market value of a property is determined by various factors like recent comparable sales, the property’s condition, local market conditions, and more.
-Using multiple approaches, from CMAs to professional appraisals, gives you a more accurate picture of the property’s true worth.
+According to Harvard University’s Joint Center for Housing Studies, using multiple approaches, from CMAs to professional appraisals, gives you a more accurate picture of the property’s true worth.
+For the most reliable valuation, consider combining the methods discussed in this guide alongside professional expertise.

 Leave a Reply